 6.1.4.
-Spelling
+SPELLING

-Spelling, "taking charge" of the correct order of the correct letters in a word, was violated 26 times in total (see Appendix 9).
+Spelling, "taking charge" of the correct order of the correct letters in a word, was violated 26 times in total.
 The situations in which the word spelling was far form norm gave rise to 1 broad category under the same heading.
 It encompassed the cases of wrong letters, too many or too few letters in a word, as well as the so called "in-word" separation, and wrongly-ordered letters.